fjwright/Run-REDUCE-0/README.md

 ### Francis Wright, April 2020

-This is an incomplete prototype!
+This application is an incomplete prototype!

 For information about how to install and run Run-REDUCE please see the [User Guide](UserGuide.md).

-Run-REDUCE should run on any platform that supports Java 8, but I have only tested it on Microsoft Windows and Ubuntu Linux.
+Run-REDUCE should run on any platform that supports Java 8, but I can only test it on Microsoft Windows and Ubuntu Linux.
 (Whilst Java is portable, filesystem structures and installation conventions are not!)

 This version uses the Java Swing library, but at some future date I